perl11/cperl/STATUS.md

 patches.
 Test2 is not yet supported, as it is still 20% slower, and has no significant benefit over the old Test-Simple.
 And they chose to break the API and performance, instead of letting users select the new Test2 module.

+Beware of modules with `inc/Test`.
+This is broken.
+Remove this dir and try to reinstall again.

 # FAQ